onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 sidebar_title: 5.
 Mainnet Deployment
 ---

-> **Important**: The mainnet deployment process will change as soon as Flow rolled out [permissionless deployment (ETA summer 2022)](https://permissionless.onflow.org/).
+> **Important**: The mainnet deployment process will change as soon as [permissionless deployment](https://permissionless.onflow.org/) rolls out on Flow (ETA summer 2022).
 Once rolled out, you can deploy directly to mainnet without going through a review process.

 ## After Permissionless: Deploy directly